-All over the counter (non-prescription) medications must have a written physician's consent.
+All over-the-counter (non-prescription) medications must have a written physician's consent.
 The over-the-counter medication must be in its original sealed container with a label stating the child's full name, name of drug and dosage, time to be given, and physician's name.
 Parents may make the label; however, the over-the-counter medication must be accompanied by the Medication Consent Form signed by a physician.
-Parents may come to the school clinic to dispense medication if they are unable to secure the physician's authorization.
-Parents must supply their own over-the-counter medications for their child.
+Parents may come to the school clinic to dispense medication if they were unable to secure the physician's authorization.
+Students must supply their own over-the-counter medications.